TechLabs-Berlin/st22-beautify-berlin/blog.md

 ### Go through

-The following video shows a go through our webpage.
-These are the steps of a typical User experience:
+The video "BeautifyWebAppFinal.mov" (available in main) shows a go through our webpage.
+The video shows a typical User experience:

 1. Upload of electric box by a citizen.
 2. It will show up on the “Open” to apply page.
 3. Artists can apply for it.
 4. Existing Applications will be shown in “Applications”.
 5. In “Applications” users can vote for their favourite painting on a seperate page.
-6. Shwoing dditional pages About Us and both login forms.
+6. Showing additional pages About Us and both login forms.

-Check out the file "BeautifyWebAppFinal.mov" in main.